 - Planck-weighting – the accuracy of simulations for very broad channels (e.g. SEVIRI channel 4 at 3.9 microns) is poor with significant biases noted (~1-2K).
 To mitigate this, the line-by-line transmittances in the coefficient generation are weighted with the Planck function across the instrument channel and the coefficients are computed for these Planck-weighted transmittances resulting in much reduced biases.
 Whether coefficients are Planck-weighted or not for a channel can be determined by examining the PLANCK_WEIGHTED section in the coefficient file (if it is not present there are no Planck-weighted channels).
 The tables on the coefficient download page indicate if coefficient files contain any Planck-weighted channels.

 - Band-correction coefficients – these coefficients are used to apply a linear correction to temperature when computing the Planck radiances for the atmospheric layers and also in the conversion of radiances to brightness temperatures.
 This accounts for the finite spectral width of some channels, and is particularly important for relatively broad channels.
 Band-correction coefficients are generated for all non-hyperspectral IR channels.
-New coefficient files containing band-correction coefficients have been made available for a subset of MW sensors, but note that the non-band-corrected coefficients are still available and these are the ones provided with RTTOV.
+New coefficient files containing band-correction coefficients have been made available for all MW sensors.
 Note that the band-correction coefficients only impact simulated radiances significantly in the MW: the impact on brightness temperatures is negligible.
 You can see the band correction coefficients in the FILTER_FUNCTIONS section in the coefficient file: if the offset and slope are 0. and 1. respectively then no band correction is applied.